Payroll blocked? Go to our article with tips for fixing blocked payroll.

 Third-Party Agent (TPA) authorization reminder

 Some state agencies need Gusto to have TPA access to file and pay your taxes.
-Usually, CorpNet does not set this up, so you’ll have to do it yourself after registration.
+Usually, Middesk does not set this up, so you’ll have to do it yourself after registration.

 Check the state registration articles to see if TPA is needed and how to set it up.
 If there's no “Authorize Gusto” section, then TPA is not needed right now.

-When your order is complete, you’ll receive emails from both Gusto and CorpNet.
+When your order is complete, you’ll get emails from Gusto and Middesk.
 They’ll detail the next steps, which include:

-You can also check the status in your Gusto account:
+Before your order is done, you can check the order status in your Gusto account:

 Q: Can I run payroll before my registration is done?

-A: Yes, you can usually run payroll before all state tax info is added in Gusto.
+A: Yes.
 You may be asked to enter tax rates and tax deposit frequencies, but can use temporary info.

 Important reminders